sasakarastojkovic/change-elementor-editor-colors/README.md

 # How to change Elementor editor colors

 All web designers and developers who use Elementor for producing websiters for clients are facing unwanted editor changes from Elementor 3.12.0.
-Pink is now dominant color in preview editor, and the other elements are causing a significant eyestrain.
+Pink is now dominant color in preview editor, and the other elements are causing an unpleasant eyestrain.

 How to solve this?